eranheres/ultra_type/README.md

 - [x] Move view functions from model to view.
 - [x] Display statistics based on users language
 - [x] Show WPM and accuracy in real time
-- [ ] Save the practice id in the database
+- [x] Save the practice id in the database
+- [ ] Show practices stats
 - [ ] Support practice that use brings his own text
 - [ ] Show settings in the view
 - [ ] Center the text and the practice in the view